jdrabble/flag-game/README.md

 ## Game Rules

 A player needs to drag and drop each of the randomly displayed country flags onto the game board square displaying the correct country name.
 A player needs to correctly complete the game before the second countdown timer reaches zero.
+In the first version of this game there will be nine flags, a nine square gameboard, and 60 seconds to complete each game.

 [Play Game Here](https://jdrabble.github.io/flag-game/)